Complete transparency with three active-passive-coupled optical resonators

 with $\vec{\textit{\textbf{v}}}=(a_{1},a_{2},a_{3})^{\mathrm{T}}$, $\vec{\textit{\textbf{v}}}_{in}=(\sqrt{2\kappa_{ex}}\varepsilon_{p}e^{-i\omega_{p}t},0,0)^{\mathrm{T}}$, and

 In a stable regime (the real parts of all eigenvalues of $\textbf{M}$ are not positive), the solution to Eq.
 (2) takes the form $a_{k}=A_{k}e^{-i\omega_{p}t}$ ($k=1,2,3$).
 Substituting this form into Eq.
-(2), we obtain the exact solution in the stability:
+(2), we obtain the exact solution: